ggabbiani/OFL/foundation/README.md

 | $FL_RENDER | false   | When true, disables PREVIEW corrections like FL_NIL       |
 | $FL_SAFE   | false   | When true, unsafe definitions are not allowed             |
 | $FL_TRACE  | false   | When true, fl_trace() messages are turned on              |

-## File name convention

-Basically OFL uses three type of files: (Object) definition files,  (Component) implementation and test files.

-### Definition files

-Files named in plural form, contain *Object* definitions and must be \<included\> by clients.
-They *can* contain also function helpers, but essentially they export Objects.
-Valid examples are:

-    include <OFL/foundation/defs.scad>
-    include <OFL/vitamins/countersinks.scad>

-### Implementation files

-Files named in singular form contain the implementation code for components and must be \<used\> by clients.
-Valid examples are:

-    use <OFL/foundation/layout.scad>
-    use <OFL/vitamins/countersink.scad>

-### Test files

-Test files are available in singular form as standalone units (i.e. loadable from OpenSCAD) in order to:

-* provide a functional test of the component features;
-* facilitate component comprehension;
-* act as concrete documentation for the library.